-Both minimum and maximum flow velocities should be considered when designing a culvert.
-A minimum velocity of 3.0 feet/second when the culvert is flowing partially full is recommended to ensure a selfcleaning condition during partial depth flow.
-The maximum velocity should not exceed culvert manufacturer recommendations.
-The maximum velocity should be consistent with channel stability requirements at the culvert outlet.
-The maximum allowable outlet velocity of culverts, which discharge to an earthen channel, shall be 6 feet/second.
-As outlet velocities increase, the need for channel stabilization at the culvert outlet increases.
+Both minimum and maximum flow velocities should be considered when designing a culvert/small structure/bridge.
+A minimum velocity of 3.0 feet/second when the culvert/small structure/bridge is flowing partially full is recommended to ensure a self-cleaning condition during partial depth flow.
+The maximum velocity should not exceed manufacturer recommendations.
+The maximum velocity should be consistent with channel stability requirements at the culvert/small structure/bridge outlet.
+The maximum allowable outlet velocity of culverts / small structures / and bridges, which discharge to an earthen channel, shall be 6 feet/second.
+As outlet velocities increase, the need for channel stabilization at the culvert/small structure/bridge outlet increases.
 If velocities exceed permissible velocities for the various types of nonstructural outlet lining material available, the installation of structural energy dissipators are required.